trash-unfiltered/ihms-sysconf/README.md

-## Sysconf -  Interactive configuration system for PHP applications
+## Sysconf -  Interactive configuration system for PHP application modules

 ### INTRODUCTION

-Sysconf is a CLI interactive configuration system written in PHP that allows to configure application modules.
+Sysconf is an interactive configuration system written in PHP, allowing to configure PHP application modules.
 It provides a consistent approach for configuring modules and gives the user a choice of interfaces.
 It can configure modules before they are installed, allowing installations and major upgrades to request all necessary information in advance, and let you do what you want while modules are installed.
 Sysconf lets you, if hurry, to skip the less important questions when